-Site Preparation Tips
+Site Preparation for Structures

 - A level pad of road base, 2″-4″ deep.
 This will allow for better drainage around the perimeter of the structure for rain/snow melt dripping off the eaves.